Bernard Crick: Private life

 Crick died from prostate cancer at the age of 79, in St. Columba's Hospice, Edinburgh.
 It had been diagnosed about fourteen years earlier.

 Awards and legacy

-Crick was awarded four honorary doctorates.
-He was made a vice-president of the Political Studies Association of the United Kingdom (PSA), which also gave him a lifetime achievement award on its 50th anniversary in 2000.

 The PSA also created the Sir Bernard Crick Awards for Outstanding Teaching in honour of Crick and his work.
 Two awards are made at the PSA Annual Conference, the Main Prize, and a New Entrant Prize for early career academics.